Manual manipulations and spinal adjustments have been demonstrated to be successful treatment alternatives for patient’s with headaches.

 The scope of our information is limited to chiropractic and spinal injuries and conditions.
 To discuss options on the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Neck pain associated with whiplash-associated disorders resulting from an automobile accident are reportedly the most prevalent cause for discomfort along the cervical spine.
 The sheer force of an impact from a rear-end car crash or other traffic incident can cause injuries or aggravate a previously existing condition.
 While neck pain is commonly the result of damage to the complex structures of the neck, cervicogenic headaches may also result due to neck issues.
 Chiropractic care can help carefully restore the alignment of the cervical spine to relieve headaches and neck pain.

-The information herein on "Atlas Orthogonal Chiropractic for Headaches & Migraines" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Atlas Orthogonal Chiropractic for Headaches & Migraines" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.